Delivery of nomination papers – Independent candidate Bidston & St. James ward

 She said whenever a party is in government that members of that party who are local councillors suffer.
 She referred to John Major telling Conservative councillors in 1995 to take a sabbatical and that it may be a while.
 After 24 years, Wirral Council was Conservative led, run for the people of Wirral.
 She took a dim view of the Lib Dems and said there were not nine empty seats as there had been in 1991.
 She said she couldn’t imagine they were elected to Wirral Council to sit on their hands.
 Cllr Rennie repeated they were not elected to sit on their hands, but thought perhaps they had lost the glue that kept them together under the strong leadership of Simon Holbrook, deputy leader Gill Gardiner, Bob Moon and Stuart Kelly (who had been to one Cabinet meeting).
 She said it would be a shame to be tearing things apart when they had been willing to challenge when necessary.

-Wirral’s Future – Be a Part of It
+Wirral’s Future – Be a Part of It, Wirral Council’s consultation on the budget

-Thanks to the new Lib Dem-Conservative coalition now in charge who are trying to bring in a culture of openness and accountability there’s currently a public consultation on next year’s budget.
+The new Lib Dem-Conservative coalition in charge of Wirral Council as part of their aim to bring about a culture of openness and accountability started a public consultation on next year’s budget.

 I asked a question of the Lib Dem leader at last night’s Prenton and Oxton Area Forum as to whether the consultation would feed into the capital budget (the money used for investment eg new schools, new pedestrian traffic lights) as well as the revenue budget (which is mentioned on the front of the questionnaire).